 If you find something that feels good, stick with it.
-It may feel good for a long time, or it may feel good for just a little while and then not so good anymore.
-In that case, try changing it again.
+And it may feel good for a long time, or it may feel good for just a little while and then not so good anymore.
+So try changing it again.
 Try to keep on top of what the body needs.

-The purpose here is twofold: one, to get the mind to settle down in the present moment, and two, to be observant.
-The breath is one of the few bodily functions that you can actually change consciously, so try to take advantage of that fact, both for the settling down and for the being observant.
-If the breath feels good and you find it interesting to notice how the way you breathe has an impact on how the body feels, that helps you to stay in the present moment.
+The purpose here is two-fold: one, to get the mind to settle down in the present moment, and two, to be observant.
+The breath is one of the few bodily functions that you can actually change consciously, so try to take advantage of that, both for the settling down and for the being observant.
+If the breath feels good and if you find it's interesting to notice the way you breath has an impact on how the body feels, that helps you to stay in the present moment.
 You start learning about what the breath is doing-and as you learn about the breath, you're going to be able to learn about the mind as well.

 Because ultimately the breath is not the problem.
 The real problem lies in the mind.
-We all want happiness and yet we choose to do things that can lead to pain, for ourselves or for other people.
+We all want happiness and yet we chose to do things that can lead to pain, for ourselves or for other people.
 So there's a disconnect.
-The question is, where exactly is the disconnect, and why?
+The question is, where is the disconnect?
 Sometimes it's because we don't have a very clear knowledge of what our intentions are.
 Or it may be because we don't really see the connection between our actions and their results.

-So, starting with the breath, notice what your intention is.
+So starting with the breath, notice what your intention is.
 You're here for the sake of happiness.
 You're here to learn how to train the mind so that it doesn't create a lot of problems.
-And of course, not every part of your mind is going to be cooperative.
-Some parts are going to wander away with other agendas.
+And of course not every part of your mind is going to be cooperative.
+Some parts are going to wander away, with other agendas.
 So for the time being you just let them go.
 In other words, you don't have to get entangled with them.
-Just notice that there are other thoughts in the mind, not connected with the breath, but you don't have to follow them.
+Just notice that there's that other thought, but you don't have to follow it.
 That right there is an important insight.
 You don't have to run after everything that comes up in the mind.

 Then stick with the breath as long as you can and see what impact it has on the mind and on the body.
 This is the part of the practice that requires some conviction.
 It's like making scrambled eggs.
 The right way to make scrambled eggs is to keep the heat really low.
-You stand there, stirring the eggs in the pan, and nothing seems to be happening.
-You feel a very strong temptation to turn up the heat to speed things up, but you have to resist that temptation.
-Just keep on stirring and stirring and stirring, and after a while the eggs really do begin to coagulate on the bottom of the pan.
-It's in the period when you don't see any immediate results coming that you need to have the conviction that the cookbook was right.
+You sit there, stirring the eggs in the pan, and nothing seems to be happening.
+You feel a very strong temptation to turn up the heat.
+But you have to resist that temptation.
+Just keep on stirring and stirring and stirring, and after a while you find that eggs really do begin to coagulate on the bottom of the pan.

-It's the same with the meditation.
-There are times when you sit in meditation and nothing much seems to be happening.
-And so you need the conviction to stick with it to give it time to do its work.
+It's in that period when you don't see any results coming that's you need to have the conviction that the cookbook was right.
+And it's the same with the meditation.
+There are times when you sit in meditate and nothing much seems to be happening.
+And so you need the conviction to stick with it.